neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     The Speaker Listener Label Propagation algorithm is a fast algorithm for finding overlapping communities in a graph.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.sllpa.mutate` instead.

 .. py:function:: gds.alpha.sllpa.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.sllpa.mutate.estimate` instead.

 .. py:function:: gds.alpha.sllpa.stats(G: Graph, **config: Any) -> Series[Any]

     The Speaker Listener Label Propagation algorithm is a fast algorithm for finding overlapping communities in a graph.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.sllpa.stats` instead.

 .. py:function:: gds.alpha.sllpa.stats.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.sllpa.stats.estimate` instead.

 .. py:function:: gds.alpha.sllpa.stream(G: Graph, **config: Any) -> DataFrame

     The Speaker Listener Label Propagation algorithm is a fast algorithm for finding overlapping communities in a graph.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.sllpa.stream` instead.

 .. py:function:: gds.alpha.sllpa.stream.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.sllpa.stream.estimate` instead.

 .. py:function:: gds.alpha.sllpa.write(G: Graph, **config: Any) -> Series[Any]

     The Speaker Listener Label Propagation algorithm is a fast algorithm for finding overlapping communities in a graph.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.sllpa.write` instead.

 .. py:function:: gds.alpha.sllpa.write.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.sllpa.write.estimate` instead.

 .. py:function:: gds.alpha.triangles(G: Graph, **config: Any) -> DataFrame